Visit Search Results Page

 Overview The Burro Creek Campground (1,960’ elevation) is situated along the 57 mile Burro Creek in a transition zone between the upper reaches of the scenic Sonoran Desert and lower reaches of the scenic Mojave Desert.
 The campground offers visitors...

-This 5.65-mile trail is part of the Cerbat Foothills Recreation Area trail system and is rated strenuous.
-Castle Rock Trail connects the Badger Trail and Camp Beale Loop, featuring vistas of the surrounding valley and interesting rock formations.
-Weather conditions...
+The 5.65-mile Castle Rock Trail connects the Badger Trail and Camp Beale Loop in the Cerbat Foothills Recreation Area, featuring vistas of the surrounding valley and interesting rock formations.

 The Wave post monsoon.